-Increasingly, Sixth Forms, employers, Universities, Colleges and apprenticeships are requiring students to have a broad range of academic qualifications and so students must consider this when making choices; whilst at A Level and beyond you will be able to concentrate on just a few subjects, at GCSE you will study around 9.
-At St. Benedict's all students study the core subjects of Mathematics, English Language, English Literature, Religious Studies, Separate or Combined Science, PE (non-exam) and PSHE in Years 10 and 11.
+At St. Benedict's all students study the core subjects of Religious Education, Mathematics, English Language, English Literature, Separate or Combined Science, PE (non-exam) and PSHE/Citizenship in Years 10 and 11.
 The three options choices you study sit alongside the core subjects to make up your tailored curriculum.
 For the majority of students, the English Baccalaureate will be important: this is the Government's recognition of pupils who achieve top grades in English, Mathematics, two Sciences, a Language, and either History or Geography.
+Increasingly, Sixth Forms, employers, Universities, Colleges and apprenticeships are requiring students to have a broad range of academic qualifications at GCSE and although for many students there is a temptation to begin specialising in a particular area of the curriculum, the aim of this options process is to finish building the foundational knowledge you will possess as adults.

+The following pages outline the subjects on offer and what each course entails.
+There is much to find out about before making your choices and you should ask questions not only about what the course covers and what careers the subject supports but also, how students will be assessed over the two years and what resources are available to support each student with their learning.
 Wherever possible students should choose subjects that they enjoy, and subjects in which they can find success.
 Your teachers and your academic reports from Christmas, will help provide you with some of the information to help you with this.
 Students, if you have a particular career in mind after you leave school, you must choose the subjects that will help you turn this into reality.
 Consider how each course is assessed and whether this plays to your strengths.
 However, you must be aware that it may not be possible to offer some combinations on the timetable: there are limits to the number of rooms and teachers available at any one time.

-Above all, partnerships between students, parents and teachers will be the key factor in future successes.
+Above all, partnership between students, parents and teachers will be the key factor in future successes.
 We will expect students to work hard.
 There will be times when you find the work difficult but always remember that your teachers are there to help and guide you.
 Listen to their advice.
-By working together you will achieve the success that we all want for you.
+By working together, you will achieve the success that we all want for you.